rhammell/forest-watch/README.md

   </p>
 </div>

-Clicking a menu item or map polygon will scroll the menu to highlight the selected project's details, and center the map on the corresponding boundary polygon.
+Project's can be explored by either clicking a menu item or clicking a map polygon.
+Either

 ## Data Processing